 Northrup’s critics in the COVID era are singing a very different tune.

-“Every night, she addresses tens of thousands of followers in ten-minute videos that deny the reality of the pandemic, promote every magical belief under the sun, and weave a grand Dungeons-and-Dragons-style narrative about the Age of Aquarius and Northrup’s Warriors of the Radical Light,” wrote Jonathan Jerry of the Office for Science and Society at McGill University in Montreal.
+“Every night, she addresses tens of thousands of followers in ten-minute videos that deny the reality of the pandemic, promote every magical belief under the sun, and weave a grand Dungeons-and-Dragons-style narrative about the Age of Aquarius and Northrup’s Warriors of the Radical Light,” wrote Jonathan Jarry of the Office for Science and Society at McGill University in Montreal.